mspnp/samples/OperationalExcellence/azure-automation-state-configuration/README.md

 ![Image of the resources deployed by ARM template as seen in the Azure Portal.](./images/dsc-resources.png)

-Click on the Azure Automation Account > State Configuration and notice that all virtual machines have been added to the system and are compliant.
+Click on the **Automation Account** resource and then **State configuration (DSC)** and notice that all virtual machines have been added to the system and are compliant.
 These machines have all had the PowerShell DSC configuration applied, which has installed a web server on each.

 ![Image of DSC compliance results as seen in the Azure portal.](./images/dsc-results.png)